Skip to Navigation

 EMERGENCY MANAGEMENT PERFORMANCE GRANT (EMPG)

-• Strengthening a state or community’s emergency management governance structures;
+Strengthen a state or community's emergency management governance structures.

-• Designing and conducting exercises that enable whole community stakeholders to examine and validate core capabilities and the plans needed to deliver them to the targets identified through the THIRA;
+Design and conduct exercises that enable whole community stakeholders to examine and validate core capabilities and the plans needed to deliver these functions.

-• Initiating or achieving a whole community approach to security and emergency management.
+Initiate or achieve a whole community approach to emergency management.